-- (14) a. (en) dan daar naast woont mijn tante and then there next-to lives my aunt - b. (en) daar naast dan woont mijn tante
+(14) a. (en) dan daar naast woont mijn tante and then there next-to lives my aunt b. (en) daar naast dan woont mijn tante

-As in our initial examples above (featuring an explicit location like 'next to the church'), in these examples too, dan receives a non-temporal interpretation.
-In particular, dan navigates by sequencing a path from 'daar' to 'next to x' (e.g., next to the church; see our examples above).
-Note again that as before, PP-final dan in (14b) cannot be taken to be resumptive adverb for the PP to its left, because resumption would involve a locative element like daar (15b) rather than temporal or conditional dan (15a).
-As seen in (15c), indeed, resumptive daar can be deployed to resume the string consisting of daar, the preposition, and (crucially) dan.
+As in our initial examples above (featuring a location encoded in a nominal like 'next to the church'), in these examples too, dan receives a non-temporal interpretation.
+In particular, dan navigates by sequencing a path from 'there' (daar) to 'next to x' (e.g., next to the church; see our examples above).
+Note again that as before, PP-final dan in (14b) cannot be taken to be a resumptive adverb for the PP to its left, because resumption would involve a locative element like daar (15b) rather than temporal or conditional dan (15a).
+As seen in (15c), indeed, resumptive daar can resume the string consisting of daar, the preposition, and (crucially) dan.

-- (15) a. \ (en) daar naast, dan woont mijn tante - b. (en) daar naast, daar woont mijn tante - c. (en) daar naast dan, daar woont mijn tante positions.
+(15) a. \ (en) daar naast, dan woont mijn tante

+b. (en) daar naast, daar woont mijn tante

+c. (en) daar naast dan, daar woont mijn tante

+In the 'intrusive dan' pattern, a PP-internal occurrence of dan intervenes between the shifted R-pronoun and the preposition (16a) (see also our preliminary remarks already in Section 2).
 As before, the entire string features as the initial constituent in a V2 clause (16a), and it can be resumed by locative daar (16b), providing evidence that the string is a constituent.